Solar Leases vs. Direct Ownership: 10 Pros and Cons to Consider 2026

 How Do You Choose the Right Option?

-Direct ownership makes the most sense for homeowners who plan to stay in their residence for at least 7 to 10 years and have the tax appetite to utilize the 30% ITC.
+Direct ownership makes the most sense for homeowners who plan to stay in their residence for at least 7 to 10 years and want to build equity and maximize net-metering and state incentives.
 It is the definitive choice for those viewing solar as a financial investment.
 Boston Solar's 13 years of experience shows that customers who own their systems report the highest satisfaction levels regarding long-term wealth generation.

 A solar lease is the better option for residents who are more concerned with immediate monthly cash flow than long-term ROI.
 It is also ideal for seniors or those on fixed incomes who do not have a federal tax bill to offset.
 If you want the environmental benefits of solar without the "hands-on" responsibility of owning an electrical power plant on your roof, the lease provides a worry-free path.